Logo Futurismo

 David Rodrigues

-The Senhor Santo Cristo dos Milagres is the most important religious festival in the Azores islands and the second biggest in Portugal.
+The Senhor Santo Cristo dos Milagres is the most important religious festival in the Azores and the second-largest in Portugal.
 Thousands of immigrants return each year to their islands, most particularly São Miguel.
 It is time to celebrate and honor this great time of year.

-Ponta Delgada has turned into a thriving city with live music, flowers in the street, illuminated monuments and squares, many activities for children, and delicious street food trucks.
+Ponta Delgada has become a thriving city with live music, flowers in the streets, illuminated monuments and squares, many activities for children, and delicious street food trucks.
 People come together in the streets.
 This shows the importance of the Santo Cristo festival for shaping Azoreans’ history and culture for centuries.

-The mass religious tourism created by this festival shows that the people of the Azores are very devoted to Christianism.
+The religious tourism generated by this festival shows that the people of the Azores are deeply devoted to Christianity.
 It is part of their identity, providing a feeling of belonging to a community.
 In this article, we will tell you all you need to know about the happiest time of the year in Ponta Delgada, the biggest city in the archipelago.

 Contents hide